basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 ## 2. Learning from failure: AI Journal

-I have to be honest: this isn't my first attempt at building a memory system.
+This isn't my first attempt at building a memory system.

 A few months ago, I built [**AI Journal**](https://github.com/basnijholt/aijournal)—an ambitious local-first journaling app where an AI would read your entries and build a "living self-model" of who you are.
 It had sophisticated features: a structured "persona core," typed "claim atoms" with evidence links, four organizational layers (L1→L4), recency-aware scoring with decay functions, and Git-based time travel to "ask questions of your younger self."